PSPR provides support based on each young man’s individual strengths.

-- Clients will take the VIA Character survey within their first week at PSPR.
+- Young men will take the VIA Character survey within their first week at PSPR.

-- Clients will debrief with therapist to understand how he has been using top strengths in the past, which strengths are optimally, over, or underused, and how strengths effect current behaviors and decisions.
+- Young men will debrief with the Director of Well-Being to understand how he has been using top strengths in the past, which strengths are optimally, over, or underused, and how strengths effect current behaviors and decisions.

-- Clients will learn how to understand and appreciate themselves and others through the lens of strengths.
+- Young men will learn how to understand and appreciate themselves and others through the lens of strengths.

-- Client may also use other forms of strengths exploration:
+- Young men may also use other forms of strengths exploration:

 - Reflective journal topics